 Our Board of Directors has an Audit Committee, a Compensation Committee, and a Nominating & Corporate Governance Committee, each of which operates under a charter that is posted on our website at https://ir.arhaus.com/corporate-governance/governance-overview.
 Our Board of Directors also has a Real Estate Committee.
-Arhaus, LLC had an audit committee, compensation committee, and a real estate committee.
-The information for the committees of Arhaus, Inc. is described below.
 Directors who are members of these committees serve until their resignation or until as otherwise determined by our Board of Directors.